-1. Make sure the disconnect switch is in the "on" position.
-2. Make sure the bandwheel doors are closed.
-3. Circuit breakers may have tripped.
-4. Make sure the All Stop pushbutton is reset (turn the button head clockwise).
+1. Make sure the disconnect switch is in the "ON" position.
+2. Reset the All Stop pushbutton (rotate the button head clockwise).
+3. Make sure the bandwheel doors are closed.
+4. Check the main fuses and/or circuit breakers for faulty operation.
 5. Check the overload reset on the drive motor starter.
 Starting and stopping the machine a number of times in quick succession, or an overload, will trip the starter overload switch.
 Locate and correct the trouble, then push the overload reset switch.
 6. Check the transformer for faulty operation.